There are certain red flags parents should be aware of

 Other less common issues could include ovarian torsion in girls, kidney stones, bowel intussusception, and, in adolescents, gall bladder, pancreatitis, and sexually transmitted diseases.

 “Anytime a child has abdominal pain, you can have them be evaluated if it doesn’t go away after 24 hours,” said Jenilee Foster, physician assistant and regional lead provider with WellNow Urgent Care in Syracuse, Rochester and Buffalo.
-“Or, if the child has fever, vomiting or pain to touch, that’s more of a concern that they need to be evaluated.”
+“Or, if the child has fever, vomiting or pain to touch, that’s more of a concern that they need to visit a walk in clinic to be evaluated.”

 An urgent care center can determine if the pain is a minor issue or requires an emergency room visit for further care.